MELiMZ/VSDM/README.md

 # VSDM
-The code will be released in May 2025.
+The code will be released in 2025.